 - Consider pre-recording lecture content and making it available to students before a class meeting.
 Then use the class meeting time for more interactive kinds of activities to process/apply/discuss the content.

-- Consider assigning a student (or a TA) to monitor the chat during class and alert the instructor about important questions, comments, or themes.
+- Consider assigning a student or request a Tech TA to monitor the chat during class and alert the instructor about important questions, comments, or themes.

 Large Course Format

-- Use the Zoom polling tool to gather for students’ responses (similar to using Clicker Questions in face-to-face classes).
+- Use the Zoom polling or nonverbal feedback features to gather for students’ responses and to prompt or measure their engagement.

 - In Zoom, rotate through the breakout rooms to answer students’ questions.

-- In Zoom, assign TAs to the breakout rooms to monitor the chat and answer student questions.
+- In Zoom, assign teaching assistants, Tech TAs or Tech Tutors, if available, to the breakout rooms to monitor the chat and answer student questions.